 The Newmatics, Auckland’s new dance pioneers, bowed out to a packed Mainstreet on April 27, 1982, working those fine tunes one last time with bits and pieces of the busy Auckland scene onstage around them.
 A belated release of The Newmatics’ muscular soul blast ‘Square One’ backed with a live ‘Land of 1000 Dances’ peaked at No.42 on the singles chart in June 1982.

-While typical of a time when groups lasted two to three years at most, when the pull of travel was ever stronger, The Newmatics break-up still seemed premature.
+While typical of a time when groups lasted two to three years at most when the pull of travel was ever stronger, The Newmatics break-up still seemed premature.
 They hadn’t recorded an album, although artwork was designed by Paul Luker.

 Their available recorded legacy was also thin.
 This was remedied in 2002 when drummer Benny Staples compiled their released songs on Riot Squad, along with early, unreleased recordings such as ‘Walkie Talkies’ and raw but representative period live recordings.

 The Newmatics then reformed in May 2003 for the True Colours tour with Blam Blam Blam and The Chills.
 A version of the group still performs today and opened for The Specials in 2012.
-They are recording their first album.

 And as for the sounds they produced – a good case could be made that The Newmatics are the godfathers of contemporary, non-electronic urban dance music in New Zealand.